Skip to main content

 • Meta tags and SEO content

-• Page structure or flow
+• Screen structure or flow

 • Number of elements